DataIntellectTech/kdbai-research/Image Search/Image_search/README.md

 You will need to train a neural network to run these notebooks.
 You can do so with the [COVID_model_training](https://github.com/DataIntellectTech/kdbai-research/blob/main/Image%20Search/Image_search/COVID_model_training.ipynb) notebook.

+The data available in this folder has already been split using the [splitter notebook](https://github.com/DataIntellectTech/kdbai-research/blob/main/Image%20Search/Image_search/COVID-data-splitter.ipynb), however this can be used for future datasets.

 For more information checkout [Jude's blog](https://dataintellect.com/blog/kdb-ai-a-breath-of-fresh-air/).